mhurley100/pands-project/README.md

 ### Conclusion
+Data analytics has evolved with the advent of technology and analytical tools that can predict outcomes with multivariates.

+However, the dataset could have be analysed almost as effectively with only one variable - petal width.
+Using multiple variables makes simple analysis more dificult to explain and comprehend.

 In ML, there is no specific model or an algorithm which can give 100% result to every single dataset.
 We need to understand the data before we apply any algorithm and build our model depending on the desired result.

+Is data analytics making data more difficult to explain i.e. why?

 Summary of investigation
 ## Supporting tables and graphics